kaygeea/Practice_and_growth/C/README.md

-This folder is for practicing all and any code /programme related to the C programming language
+This folder is for practicing codes/programs in the C programming language.